-A multi-source replication topology requires at least two masters
+A multi-source replication topology requires at least two sources

-and one slave configured.
+and one replica configured.
 In these tutorials, we will assume you

-Masters in a multi-source replication topology can be configured to use either GTID-based replication, or binary log position-based replication.
-See Section 2.3.4, “Setting Up Replication Using GTIDs” for how to configure a master using GTID-based replication.
-See Section 2.2.1, “Setting the Replication Master Configuration” for how to configure a master using file position based replication.
+Sources in a multi-source replication topology can be configured to use either GTID-based replication, or binary log position-based replication.
+See Section 2.3.4, “Setting Up Replication Using GTIDs” for how to configure a source using GTID-based replication.
+See Section 2.2.1, “Setting the Replication Source Configuration” for how to configure a source using file position based replication.

 variables is now deprecated.

-To modify an existing replication slave that is using a
+To modify an existing replica that is using a

 mysql> STOP SLAVE; mysql> SET GLOBAL master_info_repository = 'TABLE'; mysql> SET GLOBAL relay_log_info_repository = 'TABLE';

-Create a suitable user account on all the masters that the slave
+Create a suitable user account on all the sources that the replica

 can use to connect.
 You can use the same account on all the